Are you looking for a place to settle down? Location has always been an essential part of a startup.

 Most exceptional startup city rankings have shown this fact for an extended period.

-Austin has remarkable startup development that other cities will find it hard to compete.
+Austin has a remarkable startup community that other cities will find it hard to compete.

 Austin is known for having an informed workforce, and this is due to the University of Texas and other universities' influence.

 Employers and people are thinking about development markets drawn to the vibrant, wise energy that thrives there.
 Filing and paying for the state business tax won't give you a heartache.
 The culture in Austin is renowned for its supportiveness of the organization's neighborhood.